Best TV series to watch on Netflix right now (May 2020)

 Monty Python, formed by titans of comedy including John Cleese, Terry Gilliam and Michael Palin, is a comedy troupe with sketches so silly that they are ultimately timeless.
 The cult series inspired a generation of comedians with skits including Dead Parrot, in which a pet shop owner tries to convince a customer that his pet bird is snoozing not deceased, and the Ministry of Silly Walks, which will have you crying with laughter with its surreal humour (it’s what John Cleese’s long limbs were made for).
 The impact of these series can still be felt today, and for all the new comedians launching onto the circuit every year, you’ll still be hard-pressed to find anyone funnier.

-You’ll also know the Pythons for their films including The Life of Brian and The Holy Grail, which are available to view too.
+You’ll also know the Pythons for their films including The Life of Brian, The Holy Grail and The Meaning of Life, which are available to view too.

 Derry Girls